-4.1.1 Run Tasks and Config Functions Directly
+4.1.1.
+Run tasks and config functions directly

 Both tasks and config functions are implemented as PowerShell cmdlets.
-When the Sitecore Installation Framework has been installed, you can directly invoke the cmdlets using standard PowerShell syntax.
+When SIF has been installed, you can directly invoke the cmdlets using standard PowerShell syntax.

 Running tasks or config functions directly allows you to test the results at the command line.
 You can also integrate the commands into your own PowerShell scripts.
 For example, you can directly invoke the EnsurePath task by using its full PowerShell syntax: